SubMaRk/scrapy/README.md

 **Madara Template Sites**

-Here's the conversion of the given table to the specified format:

 | **No.** | **Type**  | **Domain**              |          **Name**          | **LANGUAGE** | **Status** |
 |---------|-----------|-------------------------|----------------------------|--------------|------------|
 |   001   |  General  | nabee-manga.com         | Nabee Manga                |     Thai     |    [✅]    |